What is it?

 In many ways this is the oldest leadership style, dating back to the early empires.
 It’s very intuitive to tell people what needs to be done by when.

 It is difficult balancing the use of authority with the morale of the team.
 Too much direct scrutiny will make your subordinates miserable, and being too heavy handed will squelch all group input.
-Being an effective autocratic leader means being very intentional about when and how demands are made of the team.
+Being an effective autocratic leader means being very intentional about when and how demands are made

 Here are some things to keep in mind to be an effective when acting as an autocratic leader: